 - A bus driver to transport passengers on chartered trips or sightseeing tours.

 Regional drivers are often required to be on the road overnight or for a couple of days but on most evenings you will find them back at home.

 Local Truck Driving

-The Bureau of Labor Statistics states that the demand for qualified truck drivers will grow over the next ten years.
+The Bureau of Labor Statistics states that the demand for qualified truck drivers will grow rapidly over the next ten years.
 Industry experts believe that the truck driver shortage will only get worse over the coming years.
 The need for drivers along with the excellent starting wages available in the industry makes earning a CDL an exceptional career opportunity.
-If you’re ready to take that next step and begin your trucking career, contact us today to learn more about our CDL Training programs.